Carefully read the WARN Notice Procedure information and instructions below.

 Mass Layoffs: A covered employer must give notice if there is to be a mass layoff which does not result from a plant closing, but which will result in an employment loss at the employment site during any 30-day period for 500 or more employees, or for 50-499 employees if they make up at least 33% of the employer's active workforce.
 Again, this does not count employees who have worked less than six months in the last 12 months or employees who work an average of less than 20 hours per week for that employer.
 These latter groups, however, are entitled to notice.

 An employer also must give notice if the number of employment losses which occur during a 30-day period fails to meet the threshold requirements of a plant closing or mass layoff, but the number of employment losses for two or more groups of workers, each of which is less than the minimum number needed to trigger notice, reaches the threshold level, during any 90-day period, of either a plant closing or mass layoff.
 Job losses within any 90-day period will count together toward WARN threshold levels, unless the employer demonstrates that the employment losses during the 90-day period are the result of separate and distinct actions and causes.

-Enforcement: WARN requirements enforcement occurs through the United States District Courts.
-Workers, representatives of employees and units of local government may bring individual or class action suits.
+Enforcement: The enforcement of WARN Act requirements occurs through the United States District Courts.
+Workers, their representatives and units of local government may bring individual or class action suits against employers believed to be in violation of the WARN Act.
 In any suit, the court, in its discretion, may allow the prevailing party a reasonable attorney's fee as part of the costs.

 Who Must Receive Notice